deltachat/deltachat-pages/sq/help.md

 and give feedback in the [Forum](https://support.delta.chat).

-### What is "Send statistics to Delta Chat's developers"? {#statssending}

-We would like to improve Delta Chat with your help, which is why Delta Chat for Android asks whether you want to send anonymous usage statistics.

-You can turn it on and off at
-**Settings → Advanced → Send statistics to Delta Chat's developers**.

-When you turn it on,
-weekly statistics will be automatically sent to a bot.

-We are interested e.g. in statistics like:

-- How many contacts are introduced by personally scanning a QR code?
-- Which versions of Delta Chat are being used?
-- How many messages are unencrypted?

-We will _not_ collect any personally identifiable information about you.

 ### Can I use a classic email address with Delta Chat?

 Yes, but only if the email address is used exclusively by [chatmail clients](https://chatmail.at/clients).